theukedge/paperless-ngx/docs/configuration.md

 #### [`PAPERLESS_DISABLE_REGULAR_LOGIN=<bool>`](#PAPERLESS_DISABLE_REGULAR_LOGIN) {#PAPERLESS_DISABLE_REGULAR_LOGIN}

 : Disables the regular frontend username / password login, i.e. once you have setup SSO.
+To disable API access, see [`PAPERLESS_DISABLE_REGULAR_LOGIN_API`](#PAPERLESS_DISABLE_REGULAR_LOGIN_API).
 Note that this setting does not disable the Django admin login.
 To prevent logins directly to Django, consider blocking `/admin/` in your [web server or reverse proxy configuration](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-a-Reverse-Proxy-with-Paperless-ngx).

     Defaults to False

+### [`PAPERLESS_DISABLE_REGULAR_LOGIN_API`=<bool>](#PAPERLESS_DISABLE_REGULAR_LOGIN_API) {#PAPERLESS_DISABLE_REGULAR_LOGIN_API}

+: Completely disables all logins related to regular (non-SSO) accounts.
+This setting will also disable the login form similar to the behavior of [`PAPERLESS_DISABLE_REGULAR_LOGIN`](#PAPERLESS_DISABLE_REGULAR_LOGIN) so you do not need to set both.
+Note that this setting does not disable the Django admin login.
+To prevent logins directly to Django, consider blocking `/admin/` in your [web server or reverse proxy configuration](https://github.com/paperless-ngx/paperless-ngx/wiki/Using-a-Reverse-Proxy-with-Paperless-ngx).

+    Defaults to False

+!!! warning

+    Enabling this setting disables all email account verification, regardless of other settings.

 #### [`PAPERLESS_ACCOUNT_SESSION_REMEMBER=<bool>`](#PAPERLESS_ACCOUNT_SESSION_REMEMBER) {#PAPERLESS_ACCOUNT_SESSION_REMEMBER}